 The psychotherapy component of treatment for anxiety disorders is at least as important as the medication treatment.
 In fact, research shows that counseling alone or the combination of medication and psychotherapy treatment are more effective than medication alone in overcoming anxiety for both adults and children.
 It has also been found to be potentially effective for people with autism in addition to anxiety.
 The most common type of therapy used to treat anxiety is cognitive behavioral therapy (CBT).
 This form of therapy seeks to help those with an anxiety disorder identify and decrease the irrational thoughts and behaviors that reinforce anxiety symptoms and can be administered either individually, in group therapy, and even in partner-assisted therapy.
 Recently, there have also been more online options for CBT available to treat both anxiety and depression.
 CBT that seeks to help the anxiety sufferer decrease the tendency to pay excessive attention to potential threats has also been found to be helpful.

 There are also self-care measures that people with anxiety can do to help make treatment more effective.
 Since substances like caffeine, alcohol, and illicit drugs can worsen anxiety, those things should be avoided.
-Other tips to prevent or manage anxiety symptoms include engaging in aerobic exercise and stress-management techniques like deep breathing, massage therapy, and yoga, since these self-help activities have also been found to help decrease the frequency and severity of symptoms.
+Other tips to prevent or manage anxiety symptoms include engaging in aerobic exercise and stress-management techniques like deep breathing, massage therapy, and yoga, since these self-help and well-being activities have also been found to help decrease the frequency and severity of symptoms.
 Although many people breathe into a paper bag when afflicted by the hyperventilation that can be associated with panic, the benefit received may be the result of the individual believing it will remedy the symptoms (placebo effect).
 Also, breathing into a paper bag when one is having trouble breathing can make matters worse when the hyperventilation is the result of conditions of oxygen deprivation, as occurs with an asthma attack or a heart attack.

 People with an anxiety disorder may also need treatment for other emotional problems.
 Depression has often been associated with anxiety, as have alcohol and drug abuse.
 Recent research also suggests that suicide attempts are more frequent in people with an anxiety disorder.
 Fortunately, these problems associated with panic disorder can be overcome effectively, just like panic disorder itself.
 Sadly, many people with anxiety do not seek or receive treatment.